f5devcentral/f5-agility-labs-iam/docs/class4/module2/lab03.rst

 Task 4 - Add a webtop to an Advanced Resource Assign
 -----------------------------------------------------------------------

     .. note::  When creating or modifying a policy it must be performed within a transaction.
 A transaction occurs in multiple steps.
-First, you create the transation by receiving a transaction ID from the BIG-IP.
+First, you create the transaction by receiving a transaction ID from the BIG-IP.
 Next, you pass subsequent configuration requests that contain the transaction ID header to the BIG-IP.
 The BIG-IP does not process these requests.
 Instead it holds those requests until the transaction is commited in the final step.
 It's important to understand that transactions have an all or nothing approach.
-Either every request in the transaction is process sucessfully or none of the configuration changes are made.
+Either every request in the transaction is processed sucessfully or none of the configuration changes are made.
 This is extremely important to ensure all the required information is there for building a working policy.
 To understand more about transactions please review :ref:`The Explore the icontrolRest Endpoints of lab 1<class4-module2-lab1-endpoints>`

 #.
 Expand the **Modify Policy** folder.
-Since the only change to the policy is the addition of a single webtop link will only review that single request.
+Since the only change to the policy is the addition of a single webtop link you will only review that single request.
 Expand the **Modify Advanced Resource Assign** subfolder.

     |image021|